Meet some of our volunteers

 I often do a quick litter pick before my swims and always litter pick the same stretch of beach, so it's easy to notice any changes in the litter - particularly after bad weather and an increase in seaside visitors.

 I walked 110 miles over 10 days, around the Forth coastline from Dunbar to Fife-Ness, litter picking, camping and swimming along the way.

 Through 'Walk Forth', I discovered just how amazing and diverse the habitat and wildlife is.
 Unfortunately, I also learnt that litter is a major issue on nearly all the beaches I visited."

 Karen Bates, Edinburgh

-After moving to Wardie Bay and hearing a talk by a local Sea Champion she immediately signed up and Wardie Bay Beachwatch was born.
+After hearing a talk by a local Sea Champion, Karen immediately signed up and Wardie Bay Beachwatch was born.

 Niamh Byrne, North Yorkshire

-I’m also an education volunteer delivering curriculum linked ocean literacy lessons in schools which is a great part of the marine legacy the Marine Conservation Society invests in so passionately."
+I’m also an education volunteer, delivering curriculum-linked ocean literacy lessons in schools, which is a great part of the marine legacy that the Marine Conservation Society invests in so passionately."